6666 Ranch

 The Four Sixes Ranch, stylized as 6666 Ranch, is a ranch in King County, Texas, as well as Carson County and Hutchinson County.

 Location

 The main section of the ranch is located near the town of Guthrie in King County, Texas.
 It spans 350,000 acre of land.
 The main ranch house is off U.S. Highway 82.
 The Dixon Creek section spans 108,000 acre of land in Carson and Hutchinson counties.
-The Dixon Creek runs through this section of the ranch near Panhandle, Texas.
+Dixon Creek runs through this section of the ranch near Panhandle, Texas.